 On level 3, galleries include Abstraction, Expressionism, and Abstract Expressionism, and guests will view masterpieces by such artists as Matisse, Monet, and Kapoor, just to name a few.

 Level 4 houses temporary exhibits while level 5 zeroes in on such movements as Cubism, Futurism, Pop Art, Minimalism, Constructivism, and Conceptual Art.
 Artists displayed here might include Andy Warhol, Pablo Picasso, and Roy Lichtenstein.

 Outside, you can hop aboard the Tate Boat and make the twenty-minute trip to Tate Modern’s sister museum, Tate Britain, which has the world’s largest collection of British art.

-In 2016 Tate Modern significantly expanded its exhibition area with the addition of two large oil tanks and a new, very modern-looking glass pyramid extension (the so-called Switch House) which houses photography, video, and community exhibits.
+In 2016 Tate Modern significantly expanded its exhibition area with the addition of two large oil tanks and a new, very modern-looking pyramidal-shaped extension (the so-called Switch House) which features an eye-catching brick facade.
+This new building houses photography, video, and community exhibits.
 The architects for the extension, which was added to the south side of the existing building, are Herzog and de Meuron.